 Three Amigos No More?
 US and Canada Warn of Dire Economic Consequences if Mexico Persists With Judicial Reforms

-Mexico’s President AMLO responds by refusing to discuss the matter with US Ambassador Ken Salazar while giving the Mexican people a brief history lesson on US interference in Latin America.
+Mexico’s President AMLO responds by putting relations with US and Canadian ambassadors on hold while giving the Mexican people a history lesson on US interference in Latin America.

 Well, that was quick.